Above: Gordon practising at home, aged 70

 Above: Gordon aged approx 20 with his father Lawrence aged approx 45, in Hahndorf Band uniform

 Above: Gordon with son David, daughter Rosemary and grandaughter Rebecca after a playout with Marion Band

 Above: Gordon with wife Irene, daughters Jackie and Rosemary and son David after Mount Barker Pageant.

-Gordon Kramm still lives in the street where he was born.
+Gordon Kramm lived in the street where he was born until is passing on May 30, 2022.
 His son David lives next door.
 When I received Gordon’s story David delivered it.
 It was written in the third person, which struck me as being a little unusual.
 My thinking was already orientated towards adding my informative, incisive and witty commentary to Gordon’s story as told by him.
 In 1942 at age 14 Gordon started keeping a diary which he maintains to this day.
 Gordon Kramm knows how to express himself with the written word.